What You Need to Know

 NOW CLOSED: Category 2 (slots) was October 4, 2013 at 2:00pm

 NOW CLOSED: Category 1 (resort casino) in Regions A & B was December 31, 2013 at 2:00pm

 View previously submitted RFA-2 applications:

 The slots-parlor license was awarded to Penn National Gaming on February 28, 2014.
 The resort-casino license in Region B (Western Mass.) was awarded to MGM Springfield on June 13, 2014.
 The resort-casino license in Region A (Eastern Mass.) was awarded to Wynn MA, LLC on September 17, 2014.
-MGC expects to award the resort-casino license for Region C (Southeastern Massachusetts) by TBD.
+MGC expects to award the resort-casino license for Region C (Southeastern Massachusetts) in Early 2016.